-Annually, the Compensation Committee reviews and recommends to the Board of Directors any changes in compensation for directors.
+Every other year, the Compensation and Talent Management Committee reviews and recommends to the Board of Directors any changes in compensation for directors.
 In connection with that review and with the assistance of an independent consultant, the Committee recommended and the Board approved changes in the compensation program for directors effective for 2016.
-Beginning in 2016, each of our directors other than Mr. Lombardi receives the following cash and equity compensation for his or her services as a director:
+Each of our directors other than Mr. Lombardi receives the following cash and equity compensation for his or her services as a director:

-- an annual grant of restricted stock units valued at \$100,000, awarded on the date of each Annual Meeting of Stockholders, which restricted stock units vest one year after the date of grant so long as membership on the Board of Directors continues through the vesting date, with settlement in common stock to occur on the earliest of the director's death, disability or the six month anniversary of the date on which the director's Board membership ceases for reasons other than death or disability; - · a one-time grant of restricted stock units issuable pro-rata for service provided prior to the first Annual Meeting of Stockholders after which he or she became a director, which restricted stock units are awarded on the date of commencement of Board service and have the same vesting and settlement terms as the annual grant of restricted stock units described above; and - a \$50,000 annual cash retainer fee paid in equal quarterly installments.
+- an annual grant of restricted stock units valued at \$100,000, awarded on the date of each Annual Meeting of Stockholders, which restricted stock units vest one year after the date of grant so long as membership on the Board of Directors continues through the vesting date, with settlement in common stock to occur on the earliest of the director's death, disability or the six month anniversary of the date on which the director's board membership ceases for reasons other than death or disability; - · a one-time grant of restricted stock units issuable pro-rata for service provided following the date he or she became a director and prior to the next Annual Meeting of Stockholders, which restricted stock units are awarded on the date of commencement of Board service and have the same vesting and settlement terms as the annual grant of restricted stock units described above; and - a \$50,000 annual cash retainer fee paid in equal quarterly installments.